Master of Science in Applied Chemistry

 Stand out in the field by advancing your understanding of chemical and biochemical concepts, enhancing your laboratory and independent research skills, and strengthening your ability to communicate scientific data to experts and non-experts through a master’s in applied chemistry.

 Finish in just 10 months.
 Available fellowships allow you to save significantly on tuition while gaining valuable experience.

 With a master’s in chemistry from Merrimack, you will increase your scientific knowledge, technical abilities, leadership and management skills, career options, and salary potential within the in-demand pharmaceutical, life sciences and biotechnology industries.

-Merrimack College allows you to earn your master’s degree in just one year, an abbreviated time period compared to most graduate programs in chemistry and biochemistry.
+Merrimack College allows you to earn your master’s degree in just 10 months, an abbreviated time period compared to most graduate programs in chemistry and biochemistry.
 Additionally, our Applied Chemistry graduate program offers a 4 +1 fast-track pathway for Merrimack undergraduate students to seamlessly earn an advanced professional degree.

 High-level research experience.